dafny-lang/dafny/docs/_includes/Types.md

   "<" TypeVariableName [ "(" "==" ")" ]
   { "," TypeVariableName [ "(" "==" ")" ] } ">"
 ````
-Many of the types (as well as functions and methods) in Dafny can be
+Many of the types, functions, and methods in Dafny can be
 parameterized by types.
 These _type parameters_ are typically
 declared inside angle brackets and can stand for any type.

+Dafny has some inference support that makes certain signatures less
+cluttered (described in Section [Type Inference](#sec-type-inference)).

+## Declaring restrictions on type parameters

-It is sometimes necessary to restrict these type parameters so that
+It is sometimes necessary to restrict type parameters so that
-they can only be instantiated by certain families of types.
-As such,
+they can only be instantiated by certain families of types, that is,
-Dafny distinguishes types that support the equality operation
-in compiled contexts.
-To indicate
-that a type parameter is restricted to such _equality supporting_
+by types that have certain properties.
+The following subsections
+describe the restrictions Dafny supports.

+In some cases, type inference will infer that a type-parameter
+must be restricted in a particular way, in which case Dafny
+will add the appropriate suffix, such as `(==)`, automatically.

+### Equality-supporting type parameters: `T(==)`

-types, the name of the type parameter takes the suffix
+Designating a type parameter with the `(==)` suffix indicates that
+the parameter may only be replaced in non-ghost contexts
+with types that are known to
+support run-time equality comparisons (`==` and `!=`).
+All types support equality in ghost contexts,
+as if, for some types, the equality function is ghost.

-"`(==)`".[^fn-type-mode]  For example,
+For example,
 ```dafny
 method Compare<T(==)>(a: T, b: T) returns (eq: bool)
 {